 Sick leave with pay will be granted for absence from duty because of actual personal illness, non-compensable bodily injury or disease, exposure to a contagious disease, or to keep a doctor or dentist appointment.
-Employees may use up to forty- eight (48) hours of leave each year for illness in the employee's immediate family whose principal residence is in the employee's household and for parents, even if not residing with the employee, provided no one else is available to care for the individual involved.
 Exceptions to this provision may be granted by the department head with the approval of the City Administrator if the employee has no accumulated comp time or vacation time.